MaZderMind/dynamic-gstreamer-pipelines-cookbook/README.md

 ## Adding RTP-Sources
 As a more realistic example of adding Sources to a playing Pipeline, this Example creates a Pipeline with an `audiotestsrc` and an `audiomixer`.
-After a while, a Bin (a Cluster of Elements) which receive and decode Audio coming from the Network via RTP is created, added to the Pipeline and linked to the `audiomixer`.
+After a while, a Bin (a Cluster of Elements) which receives and decodes Audio coming from the Network via RTP is created, added to the Pipeline and linked to the `audiomixer`.
 After 4 and 6 seconds additional Bins of this kind are created and also linked.